refaktor/rye/_sandbox/unorthodoxy.md

 (1) not exception as an error, but exception to the normal operation, evaluation (2) well *if* or eq. is not just a macro but a _special form_ because it requires special evaluation rules that aren't compatible with lisps evaluation.
 Lisp by default immediately evaluates lists.
 (3) initial tests with regular Rye code using GTK gave nice results

+## Is Rye Object Oriented

+No. I believe that separation between functionality and state is usualy a better approach.
+You can use contexts as objects, you could also extend them, put them in hierarchies and in general do anything you would when using a prototype-based object oriented programming language like Lua, Self or Javascript.